 The stone churches in these parts are fabulous but I was so wet and fed up I couldn’t much be bothered with them, although I did nip into St Andrew’s at Irnham, the original home of the Luttrell Psalter.
 Admittedly though this was only to get a brief respite from the rain and cheekily to top my phone up with power of the holy spirit ( I put a quid in the box).

-Thank goodness at Old Sommerby there was a ‘family food’ pub, the only disadvantage of which was the music – I had to sit through the appalling “I Will Leave a Light On” man, whose trite mawkish caterwauling is right up there with “I Would Do Anything for Love” and “I Drove All Night – Is that Alright?” in my pantheon of most pathetic male vocals ever recorded.
+Thank goodness at Old Sommerby there was a ‘family food’ pub, the only disadvantage of which was the music – I had to sit through the appalling “I Will Leave a Light On” man, whose mawkish caterwauling is right up there with “I Would Do Anything for Love” and “I Drove All Night – Is that Alright?” in my pantheon of most pathetic male vocals ever recorded.

-The food wasn’t great either; my Pepper Jack Steak Sub was a bog-standard half baguette with a few shards of gristly meat and meagre onions covered in what looked like dirt-freckled snot.
+The food wasn’t great either; my Pepper Jack Steak Sub was a bog-standard half baguette with a few shards of gristly meat and meagre onions covered in what looked like dirt-freckled mucus.
 I ordered ‘curly fries’ too, because I was on holiday; they tasted like sunburnt Pringles.
 I was so wet and cold and so glad of anything above air temperature to eat that I enthused wildly over this mediocre fodder, telling the staff it was, yeah, like, the best lunch ever, lovely.

 It was so great to be indoors that I only ventured a couple of blocks to the nearest kebab shop before hunkering down for the night, having first been initiated by Amy into the high-tech mysteries of the electronic shower control panel.
 They have everything in Grantham, you know.

 Outside the Isaac Newton Shopping Mall (I kid you not) I fell in with an energetic chap walking to work.
 Past the canal, he said, mind if I walk with you?
 I was all set to pump him for interesting information about Grantham, but all he wanted to do was tell me about his childhood holidays in Norfolk!
-He was a fast walker and I couldn’t keep up on my sore feet, I had to shake his hand and let him go unburdened of all his Blakeney tales.
+He was a fast walker and I couldn’t keep up on my sore feet, I had to shake his hand and let him go, unburdened of all his Blakeney tales.

-Once I got to the canal I was viciously attacked by a misbegotten Pug.
+At the canal I was viciously attacked by a misbegotten Pug.
 ‘Sorry mate, it’s the red jacket, ‘e thinks you’re a postie’.
 I’d had no trouble with this jacket anywhere in the nice, safe Scottish Highlands but in the hazardous English Lowlands it was proving a liability.

 It was lucky that Pug hadn’t followed me into the Mucky Duck at Woolsthorpe Wharf, into which I weakly strayed for mood-lifting scotch and hot soup (very nice too).
-The only other customers were three rotund gentlemen discussing foxhunting and farm diversification, wearing bright red waistcoats.
+The only other customers were three rotund gentlemen discussing foxhunting and farm diversification, and all wearing bright red waistcoats.

 Eventually a small patch of soaking long grass a few yards from the towpath seems the only respite.
 The rain continues through the night.
 One wakes every half an hour, cold and in deep discomfort, wondering whether one might imminently be needing a life jacket as the adjacent canal brims over.

 Still, at least I had a top quality supper and, in other news, I may have been at this point actually in Nottinghamshire.
 Once again, though, I fear I couldn’t have cared less where I was, although I did retain a certain interest in why and for how much longer.